gatsbyjs/gatsby/docs/docs/recipes.md

 GraphQL fragments are shareable chunks of a query that can be reused.

-You might want to use them to share multiple fields between queries or to co-locate the data with the component it's used in.
+You might want to use them to share multiple fields between queries or to colocate a component with the data it uses.

 #### Directions